White Belt Cranked My Back: A Cautionary Tale on Training Safety in BJJ

 At one point as I tried to sweep him, his weight was too much and he managed to take my back.
-At the time I wasn’t too worried because he didn’t appear to go for my neck yet.
+At the time I wasn’t too worried because he didn’t appear to be going for my neck yet.
 But moments later I felt his legs squeeze around my waist and he started to twist them towards the right.
 Next I felt his arms squeeze around my chest and he started to twist them towards the left.
 Finally, I felt him trying to raise his hips as he twisted my back in opposite directions.

 My arm after a white belt surprisingly ddt’d me when we were supposed to do a simple drill.